anywhichway/thunderclap/README.md

 # Security

-The Thunderclap security mechanisms support the application of role based read and write access rules at the object, property and key level.
+The Thunderclap security mechanisms support the application of role based read and write access rules at the object, property and storage key level.

 If a user is not authorized read access to an object or key value, it will not be returned.
 If a user is not authorized access to a particular property, the property will be stripped from the object before the object is returned.
 Additionaly, a query for an object using properties to which a user does not have access will automatically drop the properties from the selection process to prevent data leakage through inference.

-If a user is not authorized write access to specific properties on an indexed object, update attempts will fall back to partial updates on just those properties for which write access is allowed.
+If a user is not authorized write access to specific properties on an object, update attempts will fall back to partial updates on just those properties for which write access is allowed.
 If write access to a key or an entire object is not allowed, the write will simply fail.

-At the moment, by default, all keys, object, and properties are available for read and write unless specifically controlled in the `acl.js` file in the root of the Thunderclap repository.
+At the moment, by default, all keys, objects, and properties are available for read and write unless specifically controlled in the `acl.js` file in the root of the Thunderclap repository.
 A future release will support defaulting to prevent read and write unless specifically permitted.